 It’s going to be a challenging year for home buyers in 2019: They will continue to compete for a short supply of homes.
-Home prices and mortgage rates are likely to keep moving upward, bruising affordability.
+Home prices and residential mortgage mississauga rates are likely to keep moving upward, bruising affordability.

 Here are nine housing and mortgage trends to watch for in 2019.